jyyulab/NetBID/README.md

 + Part III: Other analyses
 	1. What are the activities of the curated gene sets across all samples?
 	2. How to find drivers share significantly overlapped target genes?
+	3. How to draw oncoPrint figures for samples with different mutation information?